Southern Oregon Raiders football

-While not historically a relevant program, the Raiders have been successful in the twenty-first century, participating in the NAIA championship tournament four times.
+The Raiders have been successful in the twenty-first century, participating in the NAIA championship tournament four times.
 Twenty-three Raiders players have been named first-team NAIA All-Americans and two were named to Academic All-America teams.
-There have been two Southern Oregon players selected in the NFL Draft, one of which, Jeff Beathard, was the 1988 draft's Mr. Irrelevant.
-Thirty-eight Raiders players have been inducted into the university's athletic hall of fame, as have three individual football teams.
+There have been two Southern Oregon players selected in the NFL draft, one of which, Jeff Beathard, was the 1988 draft's Mr. Irrelevant.
+Thirty-eight Raiders players have been inducted into the university's athletic Hall of Fame, as have three individual football teams.
 The primary colors for the program are black and red.
 The school's mascot is a red-tailed hawk.
 Southern Oregon has long-standing rivalries with three of their current conference opponents: Montana Tech, Carroll College, and Western Oregon.

 History

 Early beginnings through World War II: 1927–1945

 The first iteration of football at Southern Oregon University came in 1896, when the school was a small teachers' college known as Southern Oregon State Normal School (SONS).
 A student at the school, John Berry, set up a game between a group of people from the school and the Ashland Athletic Club, a team he set up for the match.
 In front of a large crowd, the SONS team won, 18–0.
 The sport developed at the school over the next few years.
 Games were played against nearby high schools, primarily Ashland High School.
 In 1899 and 1900, contests were set up with the University of Oregon Webfoots, a major regional team; SONS was shut out in both contests.
 In 1900, a school professor organized the program and led it to relative success.
 However, funding for the school was stopped and it closed in 1909.

 The school reopened in 1926 on a new campus with only one building.
 Roy McNeal, a coach who had been moderately successful at the University of Puget Sound, was hired as football coach and athletic director for the college in 1927.
 The school had no athletic facilities and very few male students at the time; the university president had pushed for a football program as a way to bring in more students.
 A playing field was leveled by a highway crew working nearby and uniforms were purchased for the players.
 Three games against local colleges were scheduled, the last of which marked the beginning of a rivalry with the Oregon Normal School, which was later renamed Western Oregon University.
 SONS shutout their first two opponents and defeated the Oregon Normal School 19–12, giving them an undefeated season and the unofficial title of Oregon teachers' colleges champion.